 Don't forget to offer a side plate to pile discarded leaves and a soft towel/finger bowl to wash hands for the guests!

 Here are some serving tips:

-Artichokes can be enjoyed mixed with vegetables, beans, meat, or stuffed with seafood.
+Enjoy artichokes mixed with vegetables, beans, meat, or stuffed with seafood.

 ≻≻- Back to Vegetables from Artichoke.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≻≻- Back to Home page.